gravitygamesinc/learning-resources.md/README.md

 - [Udemy: An Introduction To Video Game Production](https://www.udemy.com/course/an-introduction-to-video-game-production/) -  This course goes beyond the technical aspects, offering an introduction to video game production as a whole.

 ### Videos
-- [Blue Gravity Youtube](https://www.youtube.com/@BlueGravityGames) - Our own Studio Channel containing production tips and informations.
+- [Gravity Games Youtube](https://www.youtube.com/@GravityGamesInc) - Our own Studio Channel containing production tips and information.
 - [30 Things I Hate About Your Game Pitch](https://www.youtube.com/watch?v=4LTtr45y7P0) - Good pitching 101 for game studios but very basic advice.
 - [Effectively Pitching to Publishers](https://www.youtube.com/watch?v=JZyCgChW0dc) - Worth watching, but not groundbreaking.
 The very typical publisher mentality does not advise how to actually make a game and just cheap tricks.
 - [Game Maker Toolkit Youtube Channel](https://www.youtube.com/@GMTK) -  In-depth game design and development discussions with Mark Brown.